banerjek/folio_circrules_test/README.md

 1. Click the green **Code** button above
 2. Select **Download ZIP**
 3. Save the file to your computer

-**2. Open Chrome Extensions Page**
+4. Unzip the file
+5. Enter the main directory of the unzipped archive
+6. Zip the folder within that main directory named "folio_circrules_test-main"

+**2. Load the Extension**

 1. Open Google Chrome
 2. In the address bar, go to: chrome://extensions/
-3. Turn on **Developer mode** using the toggle in the top right corner or by pressing F12

-**3. Load the Extension**

-1. Click the **Load unpacked** button
+3. Click the **Load unpacked** button
-2. In the file picker, select the zipped repository folder
+4. In the file picker, select the zipped repository folder
 3. Click **Select Folder**

-**4. Confirm It Loaded**
+**3. Confirm It Loaded**

 - The extension should now appear in the extensions list
 - Click the puzzle icon in Chrome
 - You will need to give it permissions for every FOLIO site you want to run it on
 - Pin the extension if desired

-**5. Troubleshooting**

-If the extension does not load or shows errors:

-1. Go to chrome://extensions/
-2. Find the extension and click **Errors**

-Common issues:
-- Missing or incorrect permissions

-**6. Known problems**
+**4. Known problems**

-- Often does not detect tenant -- you may be asked to provide this
+- May not detect tenant -- you may be asked to provide this
 - Is not priority aware -- might give a list of matching rules that must be evaluated manually